Position : Management

-A very experienced centre half at this level, Chris' first stint at the Millbank Linnets Stadium saw him named 2011-12 Player of the Season in the annual Supporters Club poll.
+A very experienced centre half, Chris' first stint at the Millbank Linnets Stadium saw him named 2011-12 Player of the Season in the annual Supporters Club poll.

-In April of that season, he had made himself a hero of the Yellow and Green faithful with a headed winner in the Easter Monday victory over Runcorn Town.
+In April of that season, he had made himself a hero of the Yellow and Green faithful with a headed winner in the Easter Monday victory over Runcorn Town who he subsequently joined.

-His goal at The Millbank in March 2016 saw 'Lawty' become the first player to score for both clubs in the Runcorn derby, although this time in a losing cause as Linnets again claimed the 2-1 win.
+Lawty's goal at The Millbank in March 2016 saw him become the first player to score for both clubs in the Runcorn derby, although this time in a losing cause as Linnets again claimed the 2-1 win.

 His two spells at Pavilions were separated by a stint at Atherton Collieries while he also served Barnton as assistant manager.
 Chris appeared 41 times for Runcorn Town in 2015-16, scoring six goals and claiming three man-of-the-match awards.